What's An Inclusion Rider? Here's The Story Behind Frances McDormand's Closing Words

 What's an 'inclusion rider'?
 Frances McDormand explains backstage after her #Oscars speech pic.twitter.com/R3pAVbcYjl— Variety (@Variety) March 5, 2018

-Ronan Farrow, one of the journalists who helped bring attention to the allegations of sexual harassment and assault against Hollywood mega-producer Harvey Weinstein, told NPR's Morning Edition that McDormand's moment shows an equity movement "trying to turn this into more than just talk."
+Ronan Farrow, one of the journalists who helped bring attention to the allegations of sexual harassment and assault against Hollywood megaproducer Harvey Weinstein, told NPR's Rachel Martin that McDormand's moment shows an equity movement "trying to turn this into more than just talk."

 "It'll be interesting to see if there is an uptick in the use of [inclusion riders]," Farrow said.
 "This is going to be the struggle when it comes to representation, when it comes to harassment and assault.
 Is there going to be follow-on?
 Are the contracts going to change?
 Is the legislation going to change?
 Will the bylaws of the professional organizations change?"

-If you ask McDormand, that answer's clear.
+If you ask McDormand, that answer is clear.

 "The whole idea of women 'trending'?
 No. African-Americans 'trending'?
 No. It changes now," she said after the Oscars.
 "And I think the inclusion rider will have something to do with that — right?
 Power and rules."